dmoutinho/docker/README.md

 ## Container

 >A container is a standard unit of software that packages up code and all its dependencies so the application runs quickly and reliably from one computing environment to another.
 A Docker container image is a lightweight, standalone, executable package of software that includes everything needed to run an application: code, runtime, system tools, system libraries and settings.
 [Docker - What Container](https://www.docker.com/resources/what-container)

+## Docker Image
+Docker image is created in layers and these layers are used to create other images.
+This form makes the push / pull more efficient in the registry.

 ## Container x Virtual Machines